ThePhilDiamond/percentage/README.md

 Forked from Furfx, who made the original (by kas) transparent.
 Compiled with Visual Studio 2017.

+File exe available here: https://github.com/EdoGimo/percentage/releases/tag/v1.3.0

+(direct link to my versione because of the mess I made with all the releases)

 ## Original project by kas
 https://github.com/kas/percentage